NautilusTrader

 • crates/backtest/src/engine.rs treats Data::Custom as data‑engine‑delivered input rather than exchange‑routed data.

-A registered custom type can be persisted, queried, subscribed to, and consumed through the same runtime interfaces as other data families.
+A registered custom type can be persisted, queried, subscribed to, and consumed through the same runtime interfaces as built‑in data families.

 • PostgreSQL stores custom data in the custom table.